My books are available from most major outlets.

 That’s the first book.
 It’s not like most fantasy yarns.
 There aren’t any elves and hardly any dragons.
 It is about that Chasm.
 There is a place a bit like it I came across in my travels.
 Once I saw it I had the idea for the story.
 Probably best not to say where it is, though.

-The other two books follow the story.
 The White Fox takes place eight years later and The Tower of Sheagil a couple of years on again.
 The Chasm is important in both.
+Eight years on from that is The Mouth of Kopth which rather winds things up.

 These are the kind of stories that have appendices and a map.

 Where Sheep May Safely Graze is a collection of short stories and poems mostly not about sheep.
 The title is from one of the short stories.
-They’re gentle stories about heaven, cats and, in some cases, both.
+They are gentle stories about heaven, cats and, in some cases, both.

 The unpublished stories are some (free) extras I have added to this site.